org-cloudbees-dragan/traditional-ha/README.md

 * SSH-Agent 1
 * HAProxy Load Balancer
 * Optional, but not required: Linux box with Firefox accessible via VNC from an external browser
-  * You will be able to access the demo environment either from your browser (DOCKER_HOST) or optional from a browser in a container box

-The setup is self-sufficient and does not require any modifications on the Docker host or anywhere else outside of the docker compose environment, except for the persistence - local paths on the docker host are used as persistence volumes.
+The setup is self-sufficient and does not require any modifications on the Docker host or anywhere else outside of the docker compose environment.
+There are two exceptions to highlight:

+* Persistence - local paths on the docker host are used as persistence volumes.
 NFS volumes are not used at the moment in the demo lab.

-Notes:
+Controller 1 and Controller 2 share the same $JENKINS_HOME dir.
 * If you want to access the demo via a browser from Docker host, you need entries in `/etc/hosts` (see chapters below)
-* Controller 1 and Controller 2 share the same $JENKINS_HOME dir.

 The Operations Center and both controllers are behind HAProxy.

 * If a request comes to HAProxy with $OC_URL host header, it is forwarded to the operations center container
 * If a request comes with $CLIENTS_URL host header, it is load balanced between all client controllers
 * The load balancing for client controllers has sticky sessions enabled

+# Pre-requirements

+* This demo has been tested
+  * on MacOs 14.7
+  * Docker-Desktop 4.24.0 (122432)
+  * Engine: 24.0.6
+  * Compose: v2.22.0-desktop.2
+  * Docker-compose v3
+  * Web browser, Firefox and Chrome has been tested

+# Quick Start

+* Clone this repository
+* Ensure you have an SSH private and public key under the path `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`
+  * If you don't have an SSH key, run `ssh-keygen -t rsa -f ~/.ssh/id_rsa` to create one
+  * The key is required for the agent we want to connect to the HA/HS Controller in this demo
+  * If you have your key already under another path or name, adjust it in the `env.sh` configuration file
+* Run `up.sh`
+  * The related containers will start now.
+The essential configuration are already setup using Configuration as Code
+  * You will get redirected to you browser to the Operations center when all container are up and running.
+This might take some minutes
+* Browser access to the Operations center
+  * Option1: Use a Browser in a box: Follow these instructions [Join the containerized browser in a Box](# Option1: Join the containerized browser in a Box)
+  * Option2: Use your Browser on your Machine: Follow these instructions [Use your Firefox/Chrome on your host](## Option2: Use your Firefox/Chrome on your host)
+* Open the Operations Center and add an admin user
+* Request a trial licence (first option)
+* Click on the pre provisioned controller "ha" in the Operations center UI
+* Add `http://client.ha`and click `push configuration` and `join operations center`
+* Now you are on an Controller running in HA/HS mode.
+A test Pipeline job using an SSH agent is already running

+# Files

 [env.sh](env.sh)